K-U-R-E/BNCE/README.md

 # B.N.C.E ~ Bell Nozzle Contour Evaluator

 This project is in association with the Kingston University's Rocket Propulsion Group/ Formula Rocket Team.
-It was initially created for use in the design of a 2-3kN hybrid engine for space port america cup 2021.
+It was initially created for use in the design of a hybrid engine for space port america cup 2021.

+The tool has two solves being implemented, Rao's method and the Method of Characteristics.

 The repository can be downloaded using the command git clone "https://github.com/vinaywilliams/BNCE.git".
 If you have access to this repository and it wasn't allowed by one of the following persons please inform one of them: